 In many circles, the opposite is claimed, and Josephus is often accused of historical unreliability.
 And although he, like many other ancient and modern historians, conveyed historical facts subjectively and sometimes with a degree of bias, his description of the life of the Essenes was confirmed quite accurately during the excavations of Qumran (Todd S. Bill, Magen Broshi and others write about this).

-For example, Flavius, describing the customs of the Essenes, tells that they performed a daily ritual ablution in a font (mikveh).
+For example, Flavius, describing the customs of the Essenes, writes that they performed a daily ritual ablution in a font (mikveh).
 And on the territory of the settlement of the Qumran community, several similar fonts were found, they make up 17-20% of all the buildings found.
 The number of fonts was enough to perform ablution for 100 people at the same time.

 Another example is the description of two social groups among the Essenes: the celibate and the family.